TEAMBCS/FB-BRUTE/README.md

 ### **1. Purpose**
 The purpose of your code is to:
-- Automate login attempts to Instagram.
+- Automate login attempts to Facebook.
 - Check if a password is correct for a given username.
 - Handle successful logins, accounts requiring two-factor authentication (2FA), and failed attempts.

 ---

 ### **2. Key Features**
-- **Username Input:** The script asks for the Instagram username.
+- **Username Input:** The script asks for the Facebook uid, email or number .
 - **Password File Input:** It accepts a combo file containing a list of passwords to test.
 - **Multi-threading:** Each password is tested in a separate thread, which speeds up the brute-force process.
 - **HTTP Requests:** It uses Python's `requests` library to send login requests to Instagram.